mvolkmann/blog/src/oci-smalltalk-article.md

 The next three expressions demonstrate working with a `Dictionary`, which is called a `Map` or `HashMap` in other programming languages.
-The expression `city := Dictionary new` sends the message `new` to the `Dictionary` class which returns a new instance.
+The expression `city := Dictionary new` sends the message `new` to the `Dictionary` class which creates and returns a new instance.
 The syntax `:=` is automatically change to a left pointing arrow.
 The expression `city at: 'Kansas City' put: 'Chiefs'` sends the keyword message `at:put:` to `cityToTeam`